flexibeast/kitty_keys/README.md

 * `echo` is notoriously inconsistent across platforms and shells, so `printf(1)` is used instead in an attempt to reduce issues.
 Calling it via `env` ensures we get the command/utility, rather than the builtin.
 The `print1` function provides a convenience wrapper.

-* `column(1)` is not part of POSIX, but was introduced in 4.3BSD-Reno (July 1990), and is assumed to be widely available.

 * Setting `IFS` to `''` is used to try to make field splitting behaviour more uniform across shells.